intel/QAT_Engine/README.md

     in the `1.1.X` series of API compatible releases.
 The shared library resulting from building and installing the Intel(R) QAT OpenSSL* Engine, must be placed in this directory rather than the default.
-Use of this option, together with the correct specification of mandatory options `with-openssl_dir` and `with-openssl_install_dir`, ensures this.
+Use of this option, together with the correct specification of option `with-openssl_install_dir`, ensures this.

     For this example Debian* based distribution, the OpenSSL* header files associated with the OpenSSL* package can also be installed by using the